Five Simple but Powerful Ways to Split User Stories

 I is for Interfaces: Splitting your story by browser, or hardware, or delivering a complex interface in iterations.
 An example might be delivering a version that only works in Chrome this iteration, and saving Safari for another iteration.

-D is for Data.
-You may be able to deliver value in an iteration by simplifying or restricting the data that's supported.
+The D of the SPIDR acronym is for Data.
+To split a story by data, consider whether you can deliver value in an iteration by simplifying or restricting the data that's supported.
+Perhaps you can do an initial version of a story that processes only a subset of the data that will ultimately need to be supported.
 For example, don't allow negative bank balances in the first iteration.
 Add support for those with a different user story in the next iteration.

 R is for Rules.
-Relaxing support for the rules in an iteration can make large stories smaller.
+Temporarily relaxing support for the rules that a story will ultimately need to support can make large stories smaller.

-The SPIDR technique is easy to remember but putting it into action can require a little training and a lot of practice.
+The SPIDR techniques are easy to remember but putting them into action can require a little training and a lot of practice.
 That's why I put together a Better User Stories video course that includes the SPIDR method for splitting stories, and a whole lot more.

 Get Your Free Poster